Getting smashed with credit card fees you didn't know existed? Read to get behind what TF they are and how to avoid them.

 Some credit cards will waive the balance transfer fee for the first few months of owning the card.

-Credit card companies are smart - so if they seemingly put forward tonnes of value, you can bet they’ve also got tonnes of sneaky ways to make money off of you.
+So if they seemingly put forward tonnes of value, you can bet they’ve also got tonnes of sneaky ways to make money off of you.

 The information published on Flux is general in nature only and does not consider your personal objectives, financial situation or particular needs and is not recommending any particular product to you